 Beware of scams!: Some scooter rental places in Thong Sala (where the ferry port is located) charge a ton of money for the damages on the bike even if you didn’t make them!
 Yes.
 Make sure you take a video and lots of photos of the scooter when you rent it.
 And do not rent it from Thong Sala.

 Hospitals and Emergency

-Make sure you get a travel insurance before starting your travel.
+Based on my experience and the things I saw around me, I cannot emphasize the importance of having a basic travel insurance when visiting Asia.
 Worldnomads or Insuremytrip are some of the top websites to compare different plans and prices.
 This should be done as soon as you have purchased your ticket since if you forget (like sooo many people do!), you may end up with bills that add up to thousands of dollars (trust me I heard many examples and saw many fundraisers to help) for minor scratches that turned into giant wounds or scooter accidents (which happen frequently).